jesseranon/JSetsuko-Bot/README.md

 2. ban
 3. unban
 4. create/delete text/voice/category channels
+5. message edit/delete tracking
+6. new member role assignment

 - Future plans (ideas):
-1. moderation -> giving/removing a user a role, storing information for use of a warning/kick/ban system, move user, responses for certain operations re-directed to a dedicated bot room for audit (messages that are edited/deleted, other Mod Tool events, etc. to prevent server TOS violations)
+1. moderation -> giving/removing a user a role, storing information for use of a warning/kick/ban system, move user, responses for certain operations re-directed to a dedicated bot room for audit (other Mod Tool events, etc. to prevent server TOS violations)
 2. a web scraper or webhook for interaction
 3. a simple game that can be initiated with a command
 4. a database for user milestones